 12. Fighter is disqualified or declared ineligible

-Fighters who are declared ineligible for their bouts due to excessive weight loss, misrepresented age, physical incapacitates pre-known to the fighter, or other willful violation of regulations, will be subject to fines and suspension.
-Unless otherwise specified in the fighter’s contract, the promoter has no obligation to the ineligible fighters, and may demand reimbursement from the fighter for any expenses or purse pre paid by the promoter.
-The promoter will, however, be obligated to pay the expenses of the opposing fighter who presents himself properly, plus any cancellation settlements if provided for in that fighters contract.
+Fighters who are declared ineligible for their bouts due to excessive weight cut, misrepresented age, physical incapacitates pre-known to the fighter, or other willful violation of regulations, will be subject to fines and suspension.
+Unless otherwise specified in the fighter’s contract, the promoter has no obligation to the ineligible fighters, and may demand reimbursement from the fighter for any expenses or purse pre-paid by the promoter.
+The promoter will, however, be obligated to pay the expenses of the opposing fighter, who presents themselves properly, plus any cancellation settlements if provided for in that fighter’s contract.

-Fighters who are disqualified during their bout for willful gross rule violations, or unprofessional performance, or who represent themselves improperly following their bout, may be subject to the same penalties, at the discretion of the WKN representative.
+Fighters who are disqualified during their bout for willful gross rule violations, or unprofessional performance, or who represent themselves improperly following their bout, may be subject to the same penalties.

 Section IV: Fighter’s equipment and seconds

 All fighters upon entering the ring must wear approved uniforms.
 For Full Contact matches, the uniform must include long pants that reach the ankle and these should be neat, clean and not torn.
 The pants should be of the lace-up or elastic type, rather than drawstring type.
-Appropriate approved Muay Thai shorts must be worn for all matches under Kickboxing, Oriental Rules and Muay Thai.
-Any exception to the dress code must be requested from the WKN representative in advance.
+Appropriate approved shorts must be worn for all matches under Kickboxing, Oriental rules and Muay Thai matches.
+Any exception to the dress code must be requested from in advance.
 Fighters provide their own uniforms.

-Fighters who present themselves in improper uniforms may be fined up to 10% of their purse, and are not allowed to compete in their bout until they present themselves according to regulations.
-Prior to the start of a contest, all male fighters will remove their uniform jackets or gowns and any other adornments that is not a required equipment for the actual bout.
+Fighters, who present themselves in improper uniforms, may be fined up to 10% of their purse, and are not allowed to compete in their bout until they present themselves according to regulations.
+Prior to the start of a contest, the fighters will remove their uniform jackets or gowns and any other adornments that is not a required equipment for the actual bout.
 Black belts may be worn at the option of the fighter in Full Contact matches only, and must be tied securely around the waist.
 Referee should make a final examination ahead of the start of the bout.

 2. Gloves, foot-pads, shin-pads, elbow-pads, groin protectors, mouthpieces (mouth-guards), head-guard, body-gear.

 All fighters should wear approved boxing gloves.
-Protective foot-pads can be worn in Full Contact bouts, if applied.
-If the gloves and foot-pads have been previously used (not brand new), they must be in a proper condition eg clean and damage free – subject to inspection by commissioner, the referee, head official or WKN representative.
+Protective foot-pads may be worn in Full Contact bouts..
+If the gloves and foot-pads have been previously used (not new), they must be in a proper condition e.g. clean and damage free – subject to inspection and approval by referee, WKN representative and/or local sports regulating authority (Commission).
 If found imperfect, they must be immediately replaced before the start of the bout.
 No breaking, roughing, or twisting of gloves or foot pads is permitted.

 Approved shin-guards of soft substance, head-guard, body-gear, may be worn in amateur and junior bouts.
-In bouts fought under professional rules, shin-guards and body-gear are not allowed.
-Head-guard and, in Muay Thai bouts, elbow-pads may be applied at the discretion of the WKN representative.
+In bouts fought under professional rules, shin-guards and body-gear are not used.
+Head-guard and, in Muay Thai bouts, elbow-pads may be applied.

 All male fighters must wear an approved groin protector.
-A plastic cup with an athletic supporter is adequate, but a metal guard is preferable.
+A plastic cup with an athletic supporter is adequate, or a metal guard if preferable.